 PA Consulting Group and Raspberry Pi have selected the finalists of their programming challenge, which was launched in September 2012.
-The finalists will present their ideas to six expert judges at PA’s Cambridge Technology Centre on Wednesday 20 March.
+The finalists will present their ideas to six expert judges at PA’s Global Innovation and Technology Centre on Wednesday 20 March.

 The competition challenged schools, universities and inventors to use the Raspberry Pi, a credit-card-size computer, to ‘make the world a better place’.
 The innovative line-up of entries has been whittled down to a select few whose ideas demonstrated key programming skills and a touch of creativity.

 Here is a flavour of some of the ideas that have made it through to the final round: